top of page

 Picture taken in 2009-2010

 I am PRAISING God for allowing me to see light in darkness.
 My anxiety around this 1st Mother’s Day without my mom was real.
 At one point, I saw myself mentally and emotionally battling the thoughts of wanting to spend the day completely alone, but knowing that I needed to be present for my children.
-While tears for sure will most likely drop here and there this upcoming weekend, I am fully prepared and excited to “make it beautiful.”
-Again, I am so glad for God’s grace and allowance for two things to happen at once. |
+While tears for sure will most likely drop here and there this upcoming weekend, I am fully prepared and excited to “make it beautiful.

-In the blog post, You Will Thank Me Later, ( dedicated to my parents), I wrote "Ultimately, I don’t think I could live with myself leaving them (my children) in this world without knowing Who to turn to or Whose and Whom they were.”
+In the blog post, You Will Thank Me Later, ( dedicated to my parents), I wrote "Ultimately, I don’t think I could live with myself leaving them (my children) in this world without knowing Who to turn to or Whose and Whom they were.

 In the blog post, We all go back to God, I mentioned that when my son was around age 4, we utilized Martin Luther King’s life to introduce the concept of death.
 While at that time, appropriately we talked about God’s children going to Heaven.
 Fast forward 3 years later, when his Mimi (grandmother) passed, he asked me why she was in the casket and not in Heaven.

-Break down the popular prayer: “Now I lay me down to sleep.
+“Now I lay me down to sleep.
 I pray the Lord my soul to keep.
 If I should die before I wake.
 I pray the Lord my soul to take.”

-Dear God, Thank You for being my peace.
-AMEN |
+Thank You for being my peace.

 Well said Rashida.
 Thanks for sharing.